Current Book Projects

 Essay: Crossing Over

-• Monument Lab: Creative Speculations for Philadelphia – Paul M. Farber, Ken Lum, A. Will Brown (Penn Institute for Urban Research, 2015)
+• Monument Lab: Creative Speculations for Philadelphia – Paul M. Farber, Ken Lum, and A. Will Brown (Penn Institute for Urban Research, 2015)

 • Made in Germany (New Critical Edition with Re-Made: Reading Leonard Freed) – Leonard Freed, Florian Ebner, and Paul M. Farber (Steidl Verlag, 2013)